-Labeling of food and beverage products must be in accordance with government regulations.
+Labeling of food and beverage products must be in accordance with the general legislation of labeling, warnings, as well as the specific laws applicable to the product category.
 The requirements are also found on the specific Technical Regulation and the Consumer Protection Code.
 The exporter should forward a sample of the package to the importer to facilitate label development.
-Legislation requires the following information on labels:
+In general, labels must contain the following information":